 Neuropsychological Testing for Children & Teens

-It’s difficult to hear that your child isn’t coping with life as well as their peers.
+It's difficult to hear that your child isn't coping with life as well as their peers.
 Most parents cross their fingers and hope their children will catch up on their own.
-Unfortunately, if your child’s teacher or doctor has recommended a neuropsychological evaluation, it doesn’t pay to put it off.
+The bad news is, if your child's teacher or doctor has recommended a neuropsychological evaluation for your child, it doesn't pay to put it off.

-The sooner you uncover these underlying issues, the sooner you can help your child achieve their full potential.
-In fact, research shows that early intervention can lead to significant gains in IQ and ability for autistic children.
-Come to the Sachs Center for comprehensive, evidence-based neuropsychological testing in New York for your child.
+The sooner you uncover these underlying issues, the sooner you can do something to help your child achieve their full potential.
+Research shows that early intervention can lead to significant gains in IQ and ability for children with autism.

 Neuropsychological Evaluations Overview

-Each skill area is examined individually, so that we can gain a holistic picture of how the child functions.
-The psychologist can identify areas where your child differs from the norm for their age and figure out why this is the case.
+Each skill area is examined individually to gain a holistic picture of how the child functions.
+In this way, the psychologist can identify areas where your child differs from the norm for their age and figure out why this is the case.

 Benefits of Neuropsychological Testing

-• Psychological testing can help detect the effects of various developmental, neurological, and medical issues.
-These include epilepsy, autism, attention deficit hyperactivity disorder (ADHD), dyslexia, or a genetic disorder.
+- Psychological testing can help detect the effects of developmental, neurological, and medical problems such as epilepsy, autism, attention deficit hyperactivity disorder (ADHD), dyslexia, or a genetic disorder.
 Testing may provide a baseline against which to measure the outcome of treatment or the child’s development over time.

-• Different childhood disorders result in specific patterns of strengths and weaknesses.
+- Different childhood disorders result in specific patterns of strengths and weaknesses.
 These profiles of abilities can help identify a child’s disorder and the brain areas that are involved.
-For example, testing can help differentiate between an attention deficit and depression.
-It can also determine whether a language delay is due to a problem in producing speech, understanding or expressing language, social shyness, autism, or cognitive delay.
-Your neuropsychologist may work with your physician to combine results from medical tests (such as brain imaging or blood tests) to diagnose your child’s situation.
+For example, testing can help differentiate between an attention deficit and depression or determine whether a language delay is due to a problem in producing speech, understanding or expressing language, social shyness, autism, or cognitive delay.
+Your neuropsychologist may work with your physician to combine results from medical tests, such as brain imaging or blood tests, to diagnose your child’s problem.

-• Most importantly, neuropsychological testing provides a better understanding of the child’s behavior in school, at home, and in the community.
+- Most importantly, neuropsychological testing provides a better understanding of the child’s behavior and learning in school, at home, and in the community.
 The evaluation can guide teachers, therapists, and you to better help your child achieve their potential.

 What's Involved in a Child Neuropsychological Evaluation?